jayashprasad8/TCSHumain/README.md

 View the POWERTCS.ipynb file for the whole program.

-View the POWERTCS.pdf for the Program Description and Readme file
+View the PowerTcs.pdf for the Program Description and Readme file